surniaulula/wpsso-wp-sitemaps/readme.txt

 == Upgrade Notice ==

-= 4.1.0-dev.3 =
+= 4.1.0-dev.4 =

-(2022/11/01) Added a new 'parse_request' action hook to render sitemaps earlier in the WordPress load process.
+(2022/11/01) Added a new "Maximum URLs per Sitemap" option (default is 1000).
+Added a new 'parse_request' action hook to render sitemaps earlier in the WordPress load process.

 = 4.0.0 =